-Faculty Organization and Student Participation in Governance of the Graduate Nursing Program
+Faculty Organization and Student Participation in Governance of the Graduate Nursing Program:

 The faculty teaching in the graduate nursing program, the Director of the Graduate Nursing Program, and the Dean of the School of Nursing comprise the Graduate Nursing Program Committee (GPC), which is a standing committee of the School of Nursing.
 The chair of this committee is the Director of the Graduate Program.

-The functions of this committee are to plan, review, and implement the graduate curriculum, implement a systematic plan of evaluation for the graduate program and its components, determine admission status of applicants to the graduate program, plan and implement faculty and program development activities, develop and review policies regarding the graduate program and award scholarships.
+The functions of this committee are to plan, review, and implement the graduate curriculum, implement a systematic plan of evaluation for the graduate program and its components, determine admission status of applicants to the graduate program and progression of current students, plan and implement faculty and program development activities, develop and review policies regarding the graduate program and award scholarships.
 This group meets monthly and as needed.

-Focus group sessions, attended by GPC members, and inviting all students at each level are conducted yearly for input into the curriculum, resource issues, including processes, policies, and student-related governance of the graduate nursing program.
-Alternatively students may provide anonymous or signed feedback in writing.
+Virtual or in-person focus group sessions, attended by GPC members, and inviting all students at each level are conducted yearly for input into the curriculum, resource issues, including processes, policies, and student-related governance of the graduate nursing program.
+Alternatively, students may provide anonymous or signed feedback in writing.
 Student input is addressed in GPC meetings for ongoing quality improvement and future planning.
-In addition, students are invited to provide feedback at any time on an individual or group basis with the Graduate Nursing Program Director who will bring the issues/suggestions to the GPC group.
+In addition, students are invited to provide feedback at any time on an individual or group basis to the faculty or the Graduate Nursing Program Director who will bring the issues/suggestions to the GPC group.

-DNP Project (for post-BSN to DNP and post-MSN to DNP students)
+DNP Project (for post-BSN to DNP and post-MSN to DNP students):

 DNP students are expected to develop and conduct a culminating project, usually in association with a clinical agency.
 A faculty advisor and clinical mentor are facilitators in this process.
-This effort takes place over four phases of work, over 2 years.
-The DNP project guidelines are available on Moodle.
+This effort takes place over a minimum of four academic sessions of work, over 2 years.
+The DNP project guidelines are available on course site Moodle.

-Practicum Advisement
+Practicum Advisement: